michaelsbrooks/bbopticsdemo/README.md

-This is for the purpuses for a demo for an EDR solution for testing# bbopticsdemo
+This is for the purpose for a demo for an EDR solution for testing# bbopticsdemo